wighawag/hardhat-deploy/README.md

 Note that if the code for Facet2 and Facet3 changes, they will also be redeployed automatically and the diamondCuts will replace the existing facets with these new ones.

-Note that The Diamond contract's code is part of `hardhat-deploy` and contains 3 built-in facet that can be removed manually if desired.
+Note that the diamond has 3 facet added by default.
 These facets are used for ownership, diamondCut and diamond loupe.

 The implementation is the [reference implementation by Nick Mudge](https://github.com/mudgen/diamond-3)